opus1269/photo-screen-saver/docs/faq.md

   Chrome has a setting that can disable this.
 Go to Chrome Settings, click on advanced and scroll to the system area.
-Make sure "Continue running background apps when Chrome is closed" is selected.
+Make sure **Continue running background apps when Chrome is closed** is selected.

   ***